 Manage Pipelines

-This page describes the features designed to help you manage your pipelines in OpenObserve.
+This page describes how to manage real-time and scheduled pipelines in OpenObserve.

-Toggle between All, Real-Time, and Scheduled pipelines to focus on the type of pipelines you want to view.
+Use the filter options All, Real-Time, and Scheduled to view only the type of pipelines you want to work with.

 Use the search bar to locate pipelines by name or attributes.